Day of Mourning (Australia)

+Background

 The Day of Mourning protest was organised by the Aborigines Progressive Association (APA), based in New South Wales and led by its founders Jack Patten and William Ferguson.
 The protest leaders also had support from the Australian Aborigines' League (AAL), based in Victoria and led by William Cooper.
 In 1888, the centenary of the arrival of the First Fleet, Aboriginal leaders had simply boycotted the Australia Day celebrations.
 However, this had been ignored by the media.

-These groups had also sent petitions to the Australian and the British governments, in the early 1930s, for the recognition of Aboriginal civil rights (including Aboriginal representation in the Parliament of Australia), but they had been ignored or dismissed without serious attention, and each had refused to pass the petitions on to King George V. As a result, a more proactive event was planned for the sesquicentenary, which the media and governments could not ignore.
+These groups had also sent petitions to the Australian and the British governments, in the early 1930s, for the recognition of Aboriginal civil rights (including Aboriginal representation in the Parliament of Australia), but they had been ignored or dismissed without serious attention, and each had refused to pass the petitions on to King George V.

+As a result, a more proactive event was planned for the sesquicentenary, which the media and governments could not ignore.
 This was despite the recent experience of the New South Wales Police engaging in general intimidation of public meetings of such political organisations.

-Despite having rejected the APA's petition, Prime Minister Joseph Joestar did agree to meet with the Day of Mourning leaders on 25 January, without any other government officials or media present.
-However, some media reports at the time attributed this more to Lyons' desire to meet Pastor Doug Nicholls, who was an Australian rules football player for Fitzroy Football Club at the time, than to any desire to constructively negotiate.
+In early January 1938, a statement titled "Citizen Rights for Aborigines" was published by Patten and Ferguson in William Miles' nationalist magazine The Publicist.
+It was likely edited by writer P. R. Stephensen, who was honorary secretary of the Aboriginal Citizenship Committee, an organisation for non-Aboriginal supporters of the APA.
+Advertising and print materials for the conference were printed by The Publicist's printer, Stafford Printery, with their manifesto circulated to newspapers.
+Stephensen also interviewed Patten and Ferguson on his weekly radio programme.
+In the lead-up to the conference the APA also secured the support of prominent author Mary Gilmore.